76. Friendship

 Dave is a generous and gregarious host, a family man and an all-around good citizen.
 I met his family and visited his amazing historic home for his daughter’s wedding.
 Years later, I was present to celebrate Dave’s remarriage to Christine.
 He’s an avid outdoorsman, and a talented builder with both the vision and the skills to create and maintain his grand log home and wooded waterfront property.
 A visit there can include a walk down his beach trail to excellent clam and oyster gathering spots!

 After retirement from the advertising business, Dave moved from Seattle to Quilcene, the town of his boyhood memories, out on the Olympic Peninsula.
 I wasn’t sure if we’d continue to have a relationship over such a distance, but soon he became very involved with the local historical museum’s purchase and restoration of the old Worthington estate.
-I was asked to help by designing a logo for the project as well as many fund-raising, promotional, and membership material.
+I was asked to help by designing a logo for the project as well as many fund-raising, promotional, and membership materials.
 The group’s purpose is to make the mansion and grounds a focal point for the town as well as a regional venue for weddings and events.
 Dave’s infectious community spirit got many people involved in the project, including me, as I have become a small cog in the wheel and a champion for their cause.
 I appreciate Dave and the other committee people for keeping me socially connected and active in design work.
 It’s fun work for me, as I’ve gotten to see the end results of my efforts when they realize their goals.
 It’s the best of all things—when the work I do is of value to the people I love!

 www.worthingtonparkquilcene.org/